Buy Web Hosting

 Popular Control Panels Used by Web Hosting Firms

 Open-source and free, Sentora is a control panel with a clean and intuitive user interface.
 Most Unix-like operating systems can run it, including Linux.
 Additionally, its Community Forums provide access to technical help.
+But, as brand, it's unknown in the mainstream.
+Heck, it wouldn't even have made it here, if I wouldn't have been putting up a little more effort to add as many names as I could get, to this list.

 This is it people.
 I guess.